RoperoIvan/Dialogue-System/docs/index.md

 ## TODO 1: Load the data from the XML

 ### What do you have to do
+In this TODO you have to load all the XML information in the game.
+To do this and following the structure of the previous XML you will have to fill in the three loading functions of the code.
+- Create a new DialogTree

+- Load the variables that it has in the XML

+- Call the function that loads the nodes

+- Add the DialogTree to the DialogTrees vector

 ### What you should see